novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

    ) else Right(())
 ```

-Then it turns the whole result of the composition into error state, i.e. Either.Left:
+Then it turns the whole result of the composition into error state, i.e. into `Either.Left`:

 ```scala
 scala> Either[String,Cluster] = Left(